Codex Petropolitanus Purpureus: Text

-The text of the codex is a representative of the Byzantine text-type, with numerous pre-Byzantine readings.
-According to Scrivener "it exhibits strong Alexandrian forms."
+The text of the codex is considered to be a representative of the Byzantine text-type, with numerous pre-Byzantine readings.
+According to 19th century biblical scholar Frederick H. A. Scrivener, "it exhibits strong Alexandrian forms."

-According to Streeter, in parts it has some Caesarean readings.
-Aland placed it in Category V, and it is certain that it is more Byzantine than anything else.
+According to biblical scholar Burnett Hillman Streeter, in parts it has some Caesarean readings.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscripts classification system, and it is certain that it is more Byzantine than anything else.

 The texts of Luke 22:43-44, and John 7:53–8:11 are omitted.

 In John 1:27 it has the addition εκεινος υμας Βαπτιζει εν πνευματι αγιω και πυρι (He shall baptise you with the Holy Spirit and fire).

 History

 It is understood that the manuscript originated in the imperial scriptorium of Constantinople and was dismembered by crusaders in the 12th century.
 In 1896 Nicholas II of Russia commissioned Fyodor Uspensky's Russian Archaeological Institute of Constantinople to buy the greater part of it for the Imperial Public Library in St. Petersburg.

-The codex was examined by Lambeck, Montfaucon, Hermann Treschow, Alter, Hartel, Wickholf, Bianchini, H.S.
-Cronin, and Duchesne.
+The codex was examined by scholar Peter Lambeck, Bernard de Montfaucon, Hermann Treschow, Francis Alter, Hartel, Wickholf, Giuseppe Bianchini, Harry S. Cronin, and Louis Duchesne.

-Wettstein in 1715 examined 4 leaves housed at London (Cotton Titus C. XV) and marked them by I. Wettstein cited only 5 of its readings.
-According to Scrivener it has 57 various readings.
+Textual critic Johann Jakob Wettstein examined 4 leaves housed at London (Cotton Titus C. XV) in 1715, and marked them by I. Wettstein cited only 5 of its readings.
+According to Scrivener it has 57 variant readings.

 Bianchini described portions housed at the Vatican Library.
-The same portions examined and collated for Scholz Gaetano Luigi Marini.
+The same portions were examined and collated for textual critic Johann M. Augustin Scholz by Gaetano Luigi Marini.

-Vienna fragments, Codex Vindobonensis, were examined by Wettstein, who marked them by siglum N. Treschow in 1773 and Alter in 1787 had given imperfect collations of Vienna fragments.
-Peter Lambeck gave the wrong suggestion that Vienna fragments and Vienna Genesis originally belonged to the same codex.
+The Vienna fragments of Codex Vindobonensis were examined by Wettstein, who marked them by the siglum N. Treschow in 1773 and Alter in 1787 had given imperfect collations of the Vienna fragments.
+Lambeck gave the wrong suggestion that the Vienna fragments and the Vienna Genesis manuscript originally belonged to the same codex.

-Tischendorf published fragments of this manuscript in 1846 in his Monumenta sacra et profana.
-Tischendorf considered it as a fragment of the same codex as 6 leaves from Vatican, and 2 leaves from Vienna.
+Textual critic Constantin von Tischendorf published fragments of this manuscript in 1846 in his Monumenta sacra et profana.
+Tischendorf considered it as a fragment of the same codex as 6 leaves from the Vatican, and 2 leaves from Vienna.

 Louis Duchesne described the Patmos portions (1876).
-Athens and New York portions were edited by Stanley Rypins in 1956.
+The Athens and New York portions were edited by Stanley Rypins in 1956.

-A facsimile of all fragments was published 2002 in Athens.
+A facsimile of all the manuscript's fragments was published in 2002 in Athens.

+Biblical scholar Elijah Hixson published a monograph in 2019 entitled, Scribal Habits in Sixth-Century Greek Purple Codices.
+In it, Hixson has a transcription for all of the extant portions of Matthew.
+The monograph was highly praised by Thomas Kraus, Hixson's own summary of his dissertation (which was the basis for the monograph), and his interview with James Snapp on the purple codices.

 Present location

-The 231 extant folios of the manuscript are kept in different libraries:
+The 231 extant leaves (known as folios) of the manuscript are kept in different libraries: